ntlinh16/cloudal/docs/gke_tutorial.md

 python provision_gke.py --system_config_file provisioning_config_gke.yaml
 ```

 The `provision_gke.py` script checks if the required clusters existed or not.
-If not, it creates 2 clusters that is described in `provisioning_config_gke.yaml` file: cluter _test-1_ with 4 nodes in data center _europe-west3-a_, and cluter _test-2_ with 3 nodes in _us-central1-a_.
+If not, it creates clusters that is described in `provisioning_config_gke.yaml` file: cluter _test-1_ with 4 nodes in data center _europe-west3-a_, and cluter _test-2_ with 3 nodes in _us-central1-a_.

 With GKE, all the provisioned clusters are kept alive until you deleted it, so that remember to delete your provision to release the resources (and not losing money) after finishing your testing.

 ## Example 2: Deploy an AntidoteDB cluster
-In this example, after creating GKE clusters, we use kubernetes to deploy an AntidoteDB cluster on each Kubernetes cluster.
-We to follow the instruction to deploy an AntidoteDB cluster by using Kubernetes [here](https://github.com/AntidoteDB/AntidoteDB-documentation/blob/master/deployment/kubernetes/deployment.md).
+In this example, after creating GKE clusters, we use Kubernetes to deploy an AntidoteDB cluster on each GKE cluster.
+This AntidoteDB cluster consists of 2 data centers that span in a Kubernetes cluster.
+We follow the instruction [here](https://github.com/AntidoteDB/AntidoteDB-documentation/blob/master/deployment/kubernetes/deployment.md) to deploy an AntidoteDB cluster by using Kubernetes.

 First, you still have to describe your GKE authentication information and your clusters requirements in `provisioning_config_gke.yaml` file.